eembc/energyrunner/README.md

 4. Can you send the `name%` command and get a response `m-name...`?

 If these work, you now need to check if your DUT RX (and TX) ISR queiing works properly.
 This is necessary because human typing introduces natural delays that allow the FIFOs to drain, whereas the runner sends the commands at computer speed (no delay between characters, just the stop bit).
 If the UART character read loop and ISR buffering is not implemented properly characters can be lost.

+Remember that the parser in the firmware uses `%` as the terminating character.
+This means the moment you type `%` the current buffer is sent to the parser in the firmware.
+If your terminal program sends a carriage return or linefeed, `\r` or `\n`, respectively, it will cause a syntax error.
+Configured your terminal program to send each character as soon as you type it, or if sending lines, do NOT send CR and/or LF.

 5. In a text editor create a long string of concatenated commands, like: "name%name%name%name%name%name%name%name%"
 6. Copy and paste this string into minicom, we are attempting to overflow the DUT Rx buffer by removing human typing delays